RickJanssen500/S3-portfolio/learningoutcomesGP.md

    As seen in [LO3](https://github.com/RickJanssen500/S3-portfolio/blob/main/learningoutcomesGP.md#3-you-choose-and-implement-the-most-suitable-agile-software-development-method-for-your-software-project-gp-only), we use the scrum methodology as we hold daily stand-ups, stand-downs, sprint reviews, sprint retrospective etc.

    I always try to communicate professionally and in a timely manner with my group members, as well as with the product owners.
-   If my train is delayed I will let my groupmembers know I will be a bit later.
+   If my train is delayed I will let my group members know I will be a bit later.
    I'll do this via Whatsapp because this is a fast way to communicate with my group members in case something like this happens.

-   If we know a groupmember can't make it to school, we wil do the meeting in Discord so everyone is able to participate in the standup/standdown.
+   If we know a group member can't make it to school, we will do the meeting in Discord so everyone is able to participate in the standup/standdown.
    So they will still be able to track our progress as well as share their own.

    In the earlier meetings I did not talk a lot during meetings with the stakeholder.
    While we were trying to switch between who leads the meeting, Rens would be the meeting leader most of the time.
    During one week of the semester Rens was on holiday during a meeting with our stakeholder, This forced me to take a more leading role in the meeting.
-   Since this meeting I have been more active in the meetings, with showing our work and dicussing with the stakeholder.
+   Since this meeting I have been more active in the meetings, with showing our work and discussing with the stakeholder.